 Throughout, our goal has been to mobilize a broad, diverse, and sustainable coalition working against fossil fuel expansion.
 We have worked with allies locally, regionally, and nationally to bring such expansion to a halt.

-Our closest working relationship is with the Wisconsin chapter of the Sierra Club; our respective tar sands staff and volunteers collaborate on local, statewide, and regional strategy and action, cooperating with WiSE, WEAT, and 80 Feet Is Enough.
-We support and develop regional strategy with the Great Lakes Tar Sands group, a coalition of organizations fighting Enbridge pipelines, including MN350 (Line 3) and Save Our Illinois Land (SOIL; Lines 61 and 66).
-Other key allies include the Youth Climate Action Team; 350 Chequamegon Bay; tribal allies such as Honor the Earth; and groups focused on threats to waterways, such as the Washburn County Lakes and Rivers Association, Friends of the Headwaters, and the St. Croix River Association.
+We are a joint team with the Wisconsin chapter of the Sierra Club; our respective tar sands staff and volunteers collaborate on local, statewide, and regional strategy and action, cooperating with WiSE, WEAT, and 80 Feet Is Enough.
+We support and develop regional strategy with the Great Lakes Tar Sands group, a coalition of organizations fighting Enbridge pipelines, including MN350 and Save Our Illinois Land (SOIL).
+Other key allies have included the Youth Climate Action Team; 350 Chequamegon Bay; tribal allies such as the Bad River Band of Lake Superior Chippewa; and groups focused on threats to waterways, such as the Washburn County Lakes and Rivers Association, Friends of the Headwaters, and the St. Croix River Association.

 Photo credit: Monika Blazs